masnawi-rahmat/terraform_acloudguru_azurevm_sandbox_template/README.md

 # (2) select the azure sandbox and follow the acloudguru instruction to open the azure session
 # (3) copy the generated resource group name eg. x-xxxxxxxx-playground-sandbox
 # (4) close the azure session
-# (5) paste the copied resource group name into the relevant field in the variables.tf file
+# (5) paste the copied resource group name eg. x-xxxxxxxx-playground-sandbox into the relevant field in the variables.tf file
 # az login --allow-no-subscriptions
 # Error: A resource with the ID "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/x-xxxxxxxx-playground-sandbox" already exists - to be managed via Terraform this resource needs to be imported into the State.
 Please see the resource documentation for "azurerm_resource_group" for more information.